 This tactic never solves the problem and doesn’t reduce IT costs; it often results in burning valuable man hours and costing more.
 With Komprise, that conversation stops.
 From the end-user perspective, Komprise makes data management and tiering transparent.
 Being vendor agnostic is another huge benefit.
 Our customers can leave Komprise whenever they want.
 It’s about managing their data, not locking them into yet another proprietary storage solution.

-What are storage people like?
+What are data storage people like?

 RG: Storage administrators have one of the most thankless and stressful jobs in the IT industry.
 The only feedback storage admins get is when things go south and people can’t find their data or access is slow.
 Storage admins tend to take their job very seriously and many are hyper-focused on making sure things run smoothly every day.
 Those who have been working in the industry for years hold onto their knowledge, feeling that they are irreplaceable.
 Vendors with the right solutions can make the job of storage managers and architects easier and less stressful.
 With the proper tools, like Komprise, storage admins can perform deep analytics that save a lot of time and hassle.